Healthcare & Social Care

 Record retention and archiving

-• Participant summaries: Develop lay summary templates
+• Participant summaries: Provide lay summaries of results

 • Recruitment timelines: First participant within 2 years or approval lapses

-• GCP training: Update to ICH E6(R3)
+• GCP training: Aligned to ICH E6(R3)